-Is the Las Vegas Power Pass 2016 worth it?
-Las Vegas Power Pass review
+Is the Las Vegas Pass 2020 worth it?
+Las Vegas Pass review

 Welcome to one of the most noted large cities in the entire United States, Las Vegas, otherwise known as Sin City.
-Though mostly known for its gambling opportunities and extravagant late night shows, the city is also home to many attractions and activities ranging from museums to zip lining.
-These activities, though they may not cost a grand amount by themselves, can add up quickly when visited all together in one trip.
+Though mostly known for its gambling opportunities and extravagant late night shows, the city is also home to many attractions and activities ranging from museums to comedy shows to day trips to Horseshoe Bend and Glen Canyon.
+These activities, though they may not cost a large amount individually, can add up quickly when visited all together in one trip.

-This is where the Las Vegas Power Pass comes into play.
+This is where the Las Vegas Pass comes into play.
 Designed to save visitors money during their trip, this pass supposedly also saves time.
 But does it really work?
-We'll find that out and more below.
+We'll find that out and more, below.

-Is the Las Vegas Power Pass a good deal
+Is the Las Vegas Pass a good deal

 In order to answer this question well, we must first look at what the pass includes.
-Each Las Vegas Power Pass grants the visitor free entry into over 25 of the most popular attractions, tours and experiences in Las Vegas, a free 2-day hop-on, hop-off bus tour ticket that can be used to explore the city, the ability to skip long lings with fast track entry into select attractions and discounts at some of the top Vegas shows, shops and restaurants.
+Each Las Vegas Pass grants a visitor free entry into over 55 of the most popular attractions, tours and experiences in Las Vegas, a free 2-day hop-on, hop-off bus tour ticket that can be used to explore the city, the ability to skip long lings with fast track entry into select attractions and discounts at some of the top Vegas shows, as well as discounts that can be used at select shops and restaurants.